-The studios provided the core of the comics published in the Belgian magazine Bravo! until 1950.
-Tenas and Rali drew several series together in varying styles, including 'Cyprien Bravo', 'Phill Blue-Eyes', 'Capitaine Hardell' and 'Ivanhoé'.
-They additionally made 'Le Triangle de Feu' for Spirou magazine in 1952.
+The studios provided the core of the comics published in the Belgian magazine Bravo! until 1950, replacing the original team Laudy-Jacobs-Vandersteen.
+Tenas and Rali drew several series together in varying styles, including 'Cyprien Bravo', 'Phill Blue-Eyes', 'Capitaine Hardell', 'Ivanhoé' and, most nobably, 'Morgana' (1944-1946).
+Tenas and Rali, accompanied by Duchateau, additionally made 'Le Triangle de Feu' for Spirou magazine in 1952.

 Tenas' studio was also involved in the launch of the Belgian Mickey Magazine in 1950, and later Le Journal de Mickey in France.
 Tenas was the first artist to draw Disney characters for an original French publication when he illustrated the cover of the magazine's first issue.

 He subsequently made numerous illustrations for the magazine, as well as Disney-based material and the series 'Onkr' (with scripts by Yvan Delporte).
-He also made the 'Pep' comic for the Disney Productions (text by André-Paul Duchateau), which eventually gave its name to a Dutch comic magazine.
+He also made the 'Pep' comic for the Disney Productions (text by André-Paul Duchateau), that eventually gave its name to a Dutch comic magazine.
+Tenas additionally worked for Heroic Albums and Story.